ColbyWanShinobi/hauntourage/README.md

 On vagrant, for local development just run ```vagrant up```

 Make sure to update ```/etc/hosts``` with any domains that are listed in ```sites/active```

+You will probably need to change the local IP address to match your subnet